adamw00000/ProjectGame/README.md

 ####~~Agent~~####

-~~Agent's application simulate a single member of a team, his movement, interaction with pieces and communication with his teammates.~~
+~~Agent's application simulates a single member of a team, his movement, interaction with pieces and communication with his teammates.~~

 ####~~Communication Server~~####